Alfresco/alfresco-ng2-components/docs/core/language-menu.component.md

     ]
 ```

-In case no setting is provided, the component shows only the English language.
+If no `languages` setting is provided, the component shows only the English language.

 ### Nested Menu language

-How to attach an ADF Language Menu as nested menu
+You can also attach the Language Menu as a nested menu:

 ```html
 <button mat-icon-button class="dw-profile-menu" [matMenuTriggerFor]="profileMenu">